Hausdorff dimension of collision times in one-dimensional log-gases: Introduction and main results

 We present the proof of our main statement in two parts, an upper bound part and a lower bound part.
-For the upper bound, we impose a small technical condition on the initial configuration of the multivariate Bessel processes in order to control the integrals involved in the derivation of asymptotics near collisions.
-This technical condition is eliminated via a probabilistic argument and the countable stability of the Hausdorff dimension.
+For the upper bound, we impose a small technical condition on the initial configuration of the multivariate Bessel processes in order to control the integrals involved in the derivation of asymptotics near collisions, and we then follow the framework of Liu and Xiao.
 For the lower bound, we rely on the capacity argument, otherwise known as Frostman's theorem \cite{Kahane94}.
-However, here we derive a different set of asymptotic results from those in the derivation of the upper bound in order to make use of this theorem for closed and bounded time intervals in $\mbb{R}_+$.
-We use probabilistic arguments to extend this result from closed intervals in $\mbb{R}_+$ to all of the non-negative real line.
+However, here we must prove a new lemma to eliminate the technical condition mentioned above.
+Moreover, we prove the lower bound of the Hausdorff dimension over intervals starting from a small but positive initial time, $\epsilon$, as a modification of the Liu-Xiao proof.
+After this, we follow their strategy to extend the proof to intervals starting from zero.

 The paper is structured as follows.
-We give the definition of the multivariate Bessel processes of types $A_{N-1}$ and $B_N$, as well as that of all related quantities in Section~\ref{sc:setting}.
+We give the definition of the multivariate Bessel processes of type $A_{N-1}$, as well as that of all related quantities in Section~\ref{sc:setting}.
 We also give a brief review of Hausdorff dimensions and some related lemmas.
 In Section~\ref{sc:upper}, we present the proof of the upper bound of the Hausdorff dimension of collision times.
 We prove several lemmas related to asymptotics of the transition functions near collision events, and we follow them with the proof of the main statement of the section.
 We follow the same basic structure in Section~\ref{sc:lower} to prove the lower bound, which completes the proof of Theorem~\ref{th:main}.
 We finish the paper by making comments on these results and by discussing open problems in Section~\ref{sc:conclusions}.